 25. Publish and optimize evergreen content

 Evergreen content is that which is so informative, valuable, and engaging that it stays relevant for a much longer time than your average blog post.
-The best blogs provide content that is so useful that their posts continue to rank for several months or years after they are published.
+The best blogs provide content that is so useful that their posts continue to rank for years after they are published.
 These supremely valuable posts typically generate traffic for much longer that your “this is what I did today” posts.

 You can create evergreen content for just about any niche, so consider an article’s longevity before you sit down to write.
 What can you write about that will be relevant, useful, and engaging in a year’s time?
 “Fall Scarf Trends for 2016” won’t matter after a few months, but “A Timeless Guide to Boot Pairing” will rank for much longer.